 - Create new survey—Create a survey to populate the widget in your app.
 Provide a name, optionally provide tags and a summary, and click Create.
 A new survey is created in your content and a survey designer window appears.
 For help designing the survey, see Create and publish a survey in the Survey123 help.

-- Select survey shared with me—Select a survey that is made by someone else but is shared with you, your organization, or the public.
+- Select others' survey—Select a survey that is made by someone else but is shared with you, your organization, or the public.

 - Appearance—Show additional layout elements from the survey to fit the context of your app.
 For example, you can include the survey header, description, and footer or turn on its theme to use the colors and background images from the survey.
 (By default, the widget displays the survey content without its theme so it doesn’t conflict with the theme of your app.)

 Mode—Specify whether users can submit new survey responses or edit or view existing records.
-To add new survey responses, you can optionally configure it to populate some survey questions with data from a feature selected on a map.
-To allow editing or viewing existing records, you must select the Map widget that contains the survey layer or layer view.
+To add new survey responses, you can optionally configure the widget to populate some survey questions with data from a feature selected on a map, list, table, or any other widget that allows selecting records.
+For all modes, click Select data to open the Select data panel, where you can choose a data source.
+To allow editing or viewing existing records, you must select the data source that contains the survey layer or layer view.

 Submit a new record—Allow users to create records by submitting survey responses.

-Edit an existing record—Allow users to edit existing data by selecting a feature on the map and modifying corresponding values in the survey, then submitting updates back to the feature.
+Edit an existing record—Allow users to edit existing data by selecting a feature from another widget, modifying corresponding values in the survey, then submitting updates back to the feature.

-View an existing record—Allow users to view existing data in read-only mode by selecting a feature in the map to display corresponding values in the survey.
+View an existing record—Allow users to view existing data in read-only mode by selecting a feature from another widget and displaying corresponding values in the survey.